yosiawan/congenial-rotary-phone/README.md

 # Shipper Mock App
 ## Deployment
-The app is deployed using Heroku.
+The app is deployed using Vercel.

 You can access it here:

 - ~~https://shipper-yosia.herokuapp.com/~~
   - ~~Might take a while for Heroku to spin up the app in Free Tier~~

 - https://congenial-rotary-phone-mu.vercel.app/
   - Used Vercel instead of Heroku for better Lighthouse score